MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/device/payment-request-api.md

 E-commerce sales continue growing at a rapid pace.
 According to [eMarketer](https://www.emarketer.com/), by 2018 digital sales are forecasted to increase by 23% from the levels measured in 2013.
 While consumers and businesses enjoy the convenience of e-commerce sales, challenges remain.
 Today each e-commerce website owner needs to invest time to develop high quality payment checkout flows and validation rules.
 Consumers need to navigate different payment checkout flows and re-enter the same payment and shipping information on every site where they shop.
 This can be time consuming and frustrating for consumers, leading to a high rate of shopping cart abandonment and decreased sales for merchants.
 Merchants [estimate](http://baymard.com/lists/cart-abandonment-rate) between 60% and 70% of shopping carts are abandoned.

 The [Payment Request API](http://www.w3.org/TR/payment-request/) standardizes the payment checkout process.
 This API requires less customization for web developers and provides a faster, more consistent, and therefore, less confusing experience for consumers.
-Because consumers can select payment instruments and shipping addresses from the **Microsoft Wallet**, they are required to enter less data to complete purchases which reduces the time and data entry required to complete a payment.
+Because consumers can select payment instruments and shipping addresses from their **Microsoft account**, they are required to enter less data to complete purchases which reduces the time and data entry required to complete a payment.

 The [Payment Request API](http://www.w3.org/TR/payment-request/) is an open, cross-browser standard that enables browsers to act as an intermediary between merchants, consumers, and the payment methods (e.g. credit cards) that consumers have stored in the cloud.